Tyndale Bible: History

-Tyndale made his purpose known to Bishop of London Cuthbert Tunstall but was refused permission to produce this "heretical" text.
-Thwarted in England, Tyndale moved to the continent.
-A partial edition was put into print in 1525 in Cologne of which there is only one fragment left, in the British Library.
-But before the work could be completed, Tyndale was betrayed to the authorities and forced to flee to Worms, where the first complete edition of his New Testament was published by Peter Schöffer the Younger in 1526, of which there are only 3 extant copies left.
-These can be found in the collections of St Paul's Cathedral, London, the British Library, and the Württembergische Landesbibliothek in Stuttgart.
-After his death in 1536, Tyndale's works were revised and reprinted numerous times and are reflected in more modern versions of the Bible, such as the King James Version.
+A partial edition of the New Testament was printed in 1525 in Cologne, of which a single fragment survives, now kept in the British Library.
+But before the work could be completed, Tyndale was betrayed to the authorities and forced to leave the city.
+The first complete edition of his New Testament was published in 1526 by Peter Schöffer the Younger, Of the thousands of copies smuggled into England during Tyndale's lifetime, three have survived; these are held by St Paul's Cathedral, London, the British Library, and the Württembergische Landesbibliothek in Stuttgart.
+Revised editions were printed by Tyndale in 1534 and 1536.

-Tyndale's translation of the Pentateuch was published at Antwerp by Merten de Keyser in 1530.
-His English version of the Book of Jonah was published the following year.
+Tyndale's translation of the Pentateuch was published at Antwerp by Merten de Keyser and Joannes Grapheus in 1530.
+His English translation of the Book of Jonah was published the following year.
 This was followed by his revised version of the Book of Genesis in 1534.
-Tyndale translated additional Old Testament books including Joshua, Judges, First and Second Samuel, First and Second Kings and First and Second Chronicles, but they were not published and have not survived in their original forms.
-When Tyndale was executed, these works came to be in the possession of one of his associates, John Rogers.
-These translations were influential in the creation of the Matthew Bible which was published in 1537.
+He translated the Joshua, Judges, First and Second Samuel, First and Second Kings and First and Second Chronicles from the Old Testament.
+These remained unpublished until they were included in the Matthew Bible, printed by Tyndale's associate John Rogers in1537; they have not survived in their original form.